idealo/imagededup/CONTRIBUTING.md

 # Contribution Guide

-We welcome any contributions whether it's,
+We welcome any contributions whether it is:

 - Submitting feedback
 - Fixing bugs